Loading…

 Free intermittent fasting tracker — pick a window, run it with a live timer, and keep a rolling record of what you actually did.

-Run a deliberate long fast from 24 to 168 hours, with hour-by-hour stage content and milestone callouts.
+Run a deliberate long fast from 24 to 168 hours, with stage content through the first 72 hours and milestone callouts.

-Free weight tracker — log daily, edit recent entries inline, and see 7, 30, or 180 days at a glance.
+Free weight tracker — log daily, edit any entry inline, and watch the trend over time.

 Free walking tracker — start a timer, pick your pace, and let pause/resume handle real-life interruptions.

-The structured challenge mode — set a goal weight, pick 30 to 180 days, and the app aggregates every food, walking, and weight entry into one timeline.
-Unlocked with sponsorship.
+The sponsored structure layer — set a goal weight, pick 30 to 180 days, and the app aggregates every food, walking, and weight entry into one timeline.